-The disk space usage monitor provides information about the amount of usable disk space available for Directory Server components.
+The disk space usage monitor provides information about the amount of usable disk space available for the server components.

 The disk space usage monitor evaluates the free space at locations registered through the